XJRpilot/SKR3-backup/README.md

 # SKR3-backup
-for testing of BTT SKR3
+for backup and testing of BTT SKR3
 Have added SKR3 configs for all my printers